-You can load documents into the database using the load document functions, as described in the Loading Content Into MarkLogic Server Guide.

-You can also set up a WebDAV server and client, such as Windows Explorer, to load your documents.
-See Simple Drag-and-Drop Conversion in the Content Processing Framework Guide for information on how to configure a WebDAV server to work with Windows Explorer.
+- Use the load document functions.
+See Loading Content into MarkLogic Server. - Set up a WebDAV server and client such as Windows Explorer.
+See Simple Drag-and-Drop Conversion in the Content Processing Framework Guide for information on how to configure a WebDAV server to work with Windows Explorer. - Use an XCC application.
+See Using the Sample Applications in Developing with XCC.

-Documents can also be loaded into the database by an XCC application, as described in Using the Sample Applications in the XCC Developer's Guide.

-3.7 Running The XQuery Use Cases and Building Simple Applications
+3.9.
+Running the XQuery Use Cases and Building Simple Applications

-To test your MarkLogic Server configuration, Follow the procedure in Getting Started with MarkLogic Server for Exploring the Use Cases.
+To test your MarkLogic Server configuration, Follow the procedure in Exploring the Use Cases in Getting Started with MarkLogic Sever.
 The procedure uses Query Console to evaluate the W3C XQuery use cases.

 For procedures on building a simple XQuery application, see Sample XQuery Application that Runs Directly Against an App Server in Getting Started with MarkLogic Server.
 For more in-depth information, see the Application Developer's Guide.
-If you are writing a Java application that communicates with MarkLogic Server through the XCC API, see the XCC Developer's Guide
+If you are writing a Java application that communicates with MarkLogic Server through the XCC API, see Developing with XCC.

-3.8 Backing up and Restoring Data
+3.10.
+Backing Up and Restoring Data

-You can make backups of a database, as described in "Backing Up a Database" on page 269, which backs up all of the forests in the database.
-You can also create backups of individual forests used by a database, as described in "Making Backups of a Forest" on page 339.
+You can make backups of a database, as described in Section 19.4, "Backing Up a Database" [189], which backs up all of the forests in the database.
+You can also create backups of individual forests used by a database, as described in Section 22.6, "Making Backups of a Forest" [239].

 There are a number of key differences between database-level and forest-level backups.
-A database-level backup, by default, backs up all of the forests in the database to the specified directory.
+A databaselevel backup, by default, backs up all of the forests in the database to the specified directory.
 Each time a database backup is initiated, a new set of backup data is created in that directory.
 With a forest-level backup, each forest must be backed up to a separate directory.
 In addition, each incremental backup of a forest is added onto the previous backup data.
 A forest backup also has additional logic that checks to see if any of its stands have changed before overwriting the backup of the earlier stand.
 Only the stands that have changed are overwritten.

 Along with full backups, you can use incremental backups and journal archiving to create backups that enable you to recover your database to a specific point in time.
-For details, see "Backing Up and Restoring a Database" on page 259.
+For details, see Section 19, "Backing Up and Restoring a Database" [179].

-You can restore an entire database from a database backup, as described in "Restoring a Database without Journal Archiving" on page 278.
-You can restore an individual forest from either a database backup, as described in "Restoring a Database without Journal Archiving" on page 278, or from an individual forest backup, as described in "Restoring a Forest" on page 342.
+You can restore an entire database from a database backup, as described in Section 19.5.2, "Restoring a Database without Journal Archiving" [195].
+You can restore an individual forest from either a database backup, as described in Section 19.5.2, "Restoring a Database without Journal Archiving" [195], or from an individual forest backup, as described in Section 22.7, "Restoring a Forest" [241].

-3.9 Monitoring and Tuning Performance
+3.11.
+Monitoring and Tuning Performance